canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 Log out from the PostgreSQL unit using `exit` command or the `Ctrl+D` keyboard shortcut.

-Then, check that the data is automatically copied to the Opensearch index:
+Then, check that the data is automatically copied to the OpenSearch index:

 ```bash
 curl -u admin:<admin-password> -k -X GET https://<opensearch-unit-ip>:9200/etl_posts/_search